Bira/octopus-carnival/_drafts/dfrpg-ads-disads-skills.md

 luck).
 Many of them also give bonuses to Reaction Rolls, and take the place of the generic Charisma attribute from D&D.

-Dungeon Fantasy is by default pretty strict about niche protection in templates.
+Dungeon Fantasy is by default pretty strict about niche protection in templates, much more so than core GURPS.
 When spending earned character points to improve your character, you can buy any advantage listed on their template directly, even if it's not yet on your sheet.
 If you want to get something that's not listed there, you and the GM need to make sure you won't be stepping on anyone's toes.

 The list in this chapter is mainly for stuff that could be acquired by any character.
 The templates themselves also have mini-lists of exclusive advantages that cannot be acquired by delvers of other professions.

-## Disadvantages
+# Disadvantages

 Disadvantages have _negative_ point costs, so they give you more points to spend elsewhere.
 For Dungeon Fantasy, the default disadvantage limit is -50.
 That's